tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

 <hr>

-- Dnn't forget that we can use also use Postman to inspect the web server output
+- Don't forget that we can use also use Postman to inspect the web server output

 <hr>